-An IP address can be read both in binary number or decimal number but be aware that the network device only understands binary, so it is essential that we understand how to convert decimal to the binary system.
-Let it be remembered that IPv4 addresses are typically written in decimal digits, formatted as four 8-bit fields that are separated by periods.
+Remember that IPv4 addresses are typically written in decimal digits, formatted as four 8-bit fields separated by periods.
 Each 8-bit field, called an octet, represents a byte of the IPv4 address.

-A decimal is defined as a base 10 numbering system that most of us are very familiar with.
+A decimal is a base 10 numbering system with which most of us are familiar.
 We use ten different numerals to represent the decimal numbers from zero to nine.
-The numerals are 0, 1, 2, 3, 4, 5, 6, 7, 8 and 9.
+The numerals are 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
 Once we get to the number ten, there is no numeral to represent this value, so we go one place value up from ones to tens and so on and so forth.

-Binary numbers are another number system that is mostly used to represent machine language.
+Binary numbers are another number system mostly used to represent machine language.
 Unlike the decimal number, a binary number system only has two numerals to binary representations, which are numbers 1 and 0.
-The place holder in binary each has a value of, that is why Binary code is also known as the Base 2 Numbering System.
+The placeholder in binary each has a value of, so Binary code is also known as the Base 2 Numbering System.

 20 = 1